Georgia grand jury investigating Trump on allegations of election interference returns 10 indictments

 Trump, the first former president in U.S. history to face criminal charges, has previously been indicted in three separate cases.

-In the New York criminal case, Trump entered a not guilty plea on April 4 after he was charged with 34 felony counts of falsification of business records.
-The charges relate to alleged efforts to obscure the source of payments made to porn actress Stormy Daniels, who agreed in October 2016 not to speak publicly about an alleged affair with Trump.
-Trump has denied having the affair and any wrongdoing in connection with this case.
-He claims this case is also politically motivated.
+He is also facing two federal cases filed by special counsel Jack Smith.

-In the Florida federal case, Trump entered a not guilty plea on June 13 to 37 counts after he was indicted on allegations related to his handling of classified documents found at his Mar-a-Lago residence after his presidency.
+In Florida, Trump entered a not guilty plea on June 13 to 37 counts after he was indicted on allegations related to his handling of classified documents found at his Mar-a-Lago residence after his presidency.
 He also pleaded not guilty in August to additional counts filed in a superseding indictment.
-Trump has denied wrongdoing and repeatedly criticized special counsel Jack Smith, calling him a "radical."
+Trump has denied wrongdoing and repeatedly criticized Smith, calling him a "radical."

-And in a separate case pursued by the special counsel, Trump pleaded not guilty on August 3 in Washington, D.C., to four counts related to an alleged conspiracy to thwart the electoral vote count following his 2020 election loss.
+And in Washington, D.C., Trump pleaded not guilty on August 3 to federal four counts related to an alleged conspiracy to thwart the electoral vote count following his 2020 election loss.

 This is a developing story and will be updated.